Machu Picchu, Cusco, Sacred Valley And The Best Massage In Aguas Calientes

 Going to Machu Picchu?
 Cusco, Peru is the launch point for all trips there and to the Sacred Valley.

-You have to tell yourself over and over that these pilots have flown into this snug-tight airport a million times.
+You have to repeatedly tell yourself that these pilots have flown into this snug-tight airport a million times.
 That’s the only way to enjoy the approach into Cusco – a city of 500,000, and at 11,200 ft. elevation, one of the highest cities in the world.

-You’ll feel the thin air as soon as the airplane doors open.
-You might get a bit lightheaded, headachy or dizzy: all normal for lowlanders.
+You’ll feel the high altitude’s thin air as soon as the airplane doors open.
+You might get lightheaded, headachy, or dizzy, which is normal for lowlanders.

 Fortunately, Cusco entrepreneurs have created quite an industry around alleviating the effects of altitude sickness.